yonahforst/invitation/README.md

 ### Invitable

 You'll need to configure one or more model classes as `invitables`.
-Invitables are resources or organizations that are joined with an invite.
+Invitables are resources or organizations that can be joined with an invite.

 An `invitable` must have some sort of name for Invitation to use in views and mailers.
 An invitable needs to call a class method, `invitable`, with one of the following options: